 Replication: In previous versions issuing

-STOP GROUP_REPLICATIONstopped the plugin but there was a period during this process when the server still accepted transactions.
-This meant the transactions were not transmitted to the group, and if the plugin failed to stop correctly further transactions were accepted.
+STOP GROUP_REPLICATIONstopped the plugin but the server still accepted transactions.
+This meant the transactions were not transmitted to the group.
 To make

 STOP GROUP_REPLICATIONsafer, now